Updated May 1, 2026

-CHOC has also seen a steady rise in pediatric injuries related to e-bikes.
-Unfortunately, electric bikes bring an increased risk of injury in children, specifically adolescents.
+Rady Children’s Hospital Orange County (Rady Children’s) has seen a steady rise in pediatric injuries related to e-bikes.
+Unfortunately, electric bikes bring an increased risk of injury to children, specifically for adolescents.

-Makenzie Ferguson, injury prevention educator at CHOC, notes that the Julia and George Argyros Emergency Department at CHOC Hospital has treated over 85 patients for injuries caused by e-bikes over the last three years — with 34 of those treated in the last six months.
+Makenzie Ferguson, injury prevention educator at Rady Children’s, notes that the Julia and George Argyros Emergency Department in Orange has treated over 415 patients for traumatic injuries caused by e-bikes over the last three years — with 90 of those treated in the last four months alone.

-Here, Makenzie offers safety advice to parents regarding e-bikes riding for kids and adolescents.
+Here, Makenzie offers safety advice to parents regarding e-bike riding for kids and adolescents.

-Common injuries caused by electric bikes (e-bikes) at CHOC
+Common injuries caused by electric bikes (e-bikes) at Rady Children’s

-Of the pediatric e-bike injuries treated by CHOC, the following were the most common:
+Of the pediatric e-bike injuries treated by Rady Children’s, the following were the most common:

 - Concussions.